Learning That Blends With the Season

 At the same great conference, Kathy Gavin showcased a fabulous unit on measuring that starts with a trip to the Himalayas.
 Equipped only with an unsharpened pencil, you find a large, unidentified footstep in the snow.
 You measure the length as two pencils long.
 Could it be the famous Yeti?

 For the assignment, students are broken up into small groups to use this piece of data to decide how to piece together different portions of the body.
 For example, my group was in charge of providing the right arm, along with an explanation of how we figured out the length.
 So much fun!
 In our session, we had seven groups (head and neck, left arm, right arm, body/torso, right leg, left leg, and feet).
 I also located a site that provides 360-degree, panoramic views of the Himalayas.
-You can find a link to that site as well as a detailed description of the lesson on my class site.

 Photo: I was blown away by how accurate our groups were with their math work.